SpicyRicecaker/healthy-gamer-wiki-suggestions/procrastination.md

 Procrastination is a solution, not a problem.
 It is waiting until the last minute to complete a task.
 As a result, it is an incredibly efficient task completion strategy in terms of value and efficiency (yield/effort).

 Procrastination is hard to change or fix because it is so efficient.
 It is hard to convince our brain that not procrastinating is logical.
 It is so efficient that a majority of people procrastinate.
-Moreover, since there are multiple types of procrastination, we tend to misdiagnose and mistreating it.
+Moreover, since there are multiple types of procrastination, we tend to misdiagnose and mistreat it.

 UNDER CONSTRUCTION

- Do not look any other step except for the the next step.
+ Do not look at any other step except for the next step.
 The overwhelming part is looking at the goal and looking into the future.
-Instead live in the present.
+Instead, live in the present.
 This is why dr k does not talk about goals because they make it harder to take the next step.

 I feel bad when I leave other projects unfinished.
 Deal with it, leave it unfinished.
 Focus on finishing the one you need to work on.

  Since Dr K is a vata, 90% of projects will go unfinished and he just leaves behind the 90% to focus on the 10% he needs to finish.
 Also think of the 90% of unfinished projects as 90% prepared projects.
 Keep those projects incomplete because there is no point in completing just for the status of 100% completion.
-Keep them so that when there is a need in the future, you will already have things preparted and almost compelted.
+Keep them so that when there is a need in the future, you will already have things prepared and almost completed.

 Even if you have nothing completed now, you can finish something someday.
 An unfinished project means nothing because all projects are unfinished before they are finished.

- for ex of unfinished projects actually being finished or having value still: you do not need to publish writing for there to be value. dr k writes so much that is unpublishd but writing helps him clarifies his thoughts and makes it accessible. unfinished projects are opportunities to learn about the material, the process of completion, and yourself.
+ for ex of unfinished projects actually being finished or having value still: you do not need to publish writing for there to be value. dr k writes so much that is unpublished but writing helps him clarify his thoughts and makes it accessible.
+Unfinished projects are opportunities to learn about the material, the process of completion, and yourself.

  UNDER CONSTRUCTION